sajib-mandal/JavaScript-All-in-One/Strings/STRINGS.md

 console.log(str.repeat(3)); // Output: "Hello Hello Hello "
 ```

-11. `replace(searchValue, replaceValue)`: Searches a string for a specified value or regular expression and returns a new string where the specified value is replaced.
+11. `replace(searchValue, replaceValue) and replaceAll(searchValue, replaceValue)`: Searches a string for a specified value or regular expression and returns a new string where the specified value is replaced.
 ```javascript
 const str = 'Hello World';
 console.log(str.replace('World', 'JavaScript')); // Output: "Hello JavaScript"